marrow/WebCore/docs/source/core/basic/installation.rst

 Getting the Source
 ^^^^^^^^^^^^^^^^^^

-Check out the latest code from the Github repository:
+Check out the latest code from the Github repository into your virtual environment:

 .. code-block:: bash